 - All associated with the company secure higher disposable real incomes and therefore propensity to consume

-- Since prices are moderated the increase in nominal incomes translates, in most cases, to an increase in real incomes
+- Since prices are moderated the increase in nominal incomes translates, in most cases, to an increase in real incomes in the economy

 - The result is economic growth based on lower unit prices and a rise in real incomes